Generic Name: Fluticasone propionate

 - This medication should not be used for any disorder other than that for which it was prescribed.

 - The treated skin area should not be bandaged or otherwise covered or wrapped so as to be occlusive unless directed by the physician.

-- Patients should report to their physician any signs of local adverse reactions as well as non-healing or worsening of skin condition.
+- Patients should report to their physician any signs of local adverse reactions.

 - Parents of pediatric patients should be advised not to use this medication in the treatment of diaper dermatitis.
-Fluticasone propionate cream should not be applied in the diaper areas as diapers or plastic pants may constitute occlusive dressing (see DOSAGE AND ADMINISTRATION).
+Fluticasone Propionate Cream should not be applied in the diaper areas as diapers or plastic pants may constitute occlusive dressing (see DOSAGE AND ADMINISTRATION).